2021 Stanley Cup playoffs: (N2) Edmonton Oilers vs. (N3) Winnipeg Jets

 The Edmonton Oilers finished second in the North Division with 72 points.
 The Winnipeg Jets earned 63 points to finish third in the North Division.
-This was the first playoff meeting between these two teams.
-This was also the first Stanley Cup playoff meeting between these two cities since the 1990 Smythe Division semifinals.
+This was the seventh playoff meeting between these two teams, with Edmonton winning all six previous series.
+They last met in the 1990 Smythe Division semifinals, which Edmonton won in seven games.
 Edmonton won seven of nine games in this year's regular season series.

 The Jets defeated the Oilers in their first four-game sweep in franchise history.
 In game one, Connor Hellebuyck made 32 saves for the Jets, defeating the Oilers 4–1.
 Hellebuyck continued to his goaltending dominance in game two as the Oilers poured off 38 shots and no goals in a 1–0 overtime shutout loss.
 In game three, the Oilers jumped out to a 4–1 lead in the third period; the Jets were able to tie the game less than ten minutes later, with all three goals coming in a span of just over three minutes to force overtime.
 In overtime, Nikolaj Ehlers, who had been injured up to this game, scored to complete the comeback and snatch a 3–0 series lead.
 With game four headed into triple-overtime, the Jets ended the marathon with Kyle Connor's series-clinching goal at 6:52, sweeping the Oilers in four games upon a 4–3 victory.